-Approximately 4,025 residential units are located within a dam inundation zone; as the persons per household in the City is 2.22, it is assumed that approximately 8,936 reside within a dam inundation zone.
+Culver City identifies approximately 4,025 residential units are located within a dam inundation zone; as the persons per household in the City is 2.22, it is assumed that approximately 8,936 reside within a dam inundation zone.
 Approximately 5,307,920 square feet of non-residential structures are located within a dam inundation hazard zone, including critical facilities previously listed.